 David Hall is a former pupil of the school and recipient of the Robert Reid Memorial Prize.
 As a member of the peripatetic music staff, he has taught singing at the school since 2014.
 David has been a councillor for the Liversedge & Gomersal ward of Kirklees council since 2004, during that time serving on the Fire & Rescue Authority and the Police Authority, and as Cabinet Member for Finance for two years.
 He is currently Leader of the Conservative Group.

-Mohammed Hans is a highly experienced commercial solicitor currently working for a leading professional accountancy body in the UK.
+Mohamed Hans is a highly experienced commercial solicitor currently working for a leading professional accountancy body in the UK.
 He advises organisations to implement better procurement and contracts, as well as authoring practitioner books, toolkits and other publications.
-He currently has 2 children attending Heckmondwike Grammar School, and prior to being appointed as a parent governor in January 2019, he was a parent governor at a local primary school for 14 years.
+He currently has a child attending Heckmondwike Grammar School, and prior to being co-opted by the board in January 2023, he was as a parent governor for 4 years.
+He was also a parent governor at a local primary school.

 Keith Wilson is a former student of Heckmondwike, former deputy headteacher of the school and ex-clerk to the governors.
 To say he knows the school inside out would be an understatement!
 He has been involved in work with young people as an educator for forty years, and for the last thirty or so years as a manager in schools.
-He also works as a Magistrate, playing his part in providing training and appraisal schemes for his colleagues in the Magistracy.
 When he retired from his role as clerk, he was asked to join the Governing Body.